Muhammad-Ikhwan-Fathulloh/Hands-On-NLP-Super-Class-Batch1/Text_Generation/README.md

     }
     ```

-This will show the predicted intent for the input text.
+This will show the generation for the input text.